Progent: Securing AI Agents with Privilege Control: Introduction

 \section{Introduction}

-LLM agents have emerged as a promising platform for general and autonomous task solving~\cite{wang2024survey,shi2024ehragent,wang2024executable,yao2022react}.
+AI agents have emerged as a promising platform for general and autonomous task solving~\cite{wang2024survey,shi2024ehragent,wang2024executable,yao2022react}.
 At the core of these agents is a large language model (LLM), which interacts with the external environment through diverse sets of tools~\cite{schick2023toolformer,qin2023toolllm}.
-For instance, a personal assistant agent managing emails must adeptly utilize email toolkits~\cite{gmail-langchain}, including sending emails and selecting recipients.
-Similarly, a coding agent must effectively use code interpreters and the command line~\cite{wang2024executable}.
-LLM agents' capabilities can be further enhanced by involving additional components such as memory units~\cite{shinn2024reflexion}.
+For instance, a personal assistant agent uses email toolkits~\cite{gmail-langchain} to manage emails, and a coding agent uses code interpreters and the command line~\cite{wang2024executable}.

-\paragraph{Security Risks in LLM Agents} Together with the rapid improvement of LLM agents in utility, researchers are raising serious concerns about their security risks~\cite{li2024personal,he2024emerged,wu2024new}.
-When interacting with the external environment, the agent might encounter malicious prompts injected by attackers.
-These prompts contain adversarial instructions, which can disrupt the agent to accomplish dangerous actions chosen by the attacker, such as unauthorized financial transactions~\cite{debenedetti2024agentdojo} and privacy leakage~\cite{liao2024eia}.
-Such attacks are referred to as \emph{indirect prompt injection}~\cite{greshake2023not,liu2023prompt}.
-Recent studies~\cite{zou2024poisonedrag,chen2024agentpoison} have also shown how attackers can launch \emph{poisoning attacks} on agents' internal memory or knowledge base.
-When the agent retrieves such poisoned information, its reasoning trace is compromised, leading to the execution of harmful tasks such as database erasure.
-Furthermore, ASB~\cite{zhang2024agent} has demonstrated the potential for attackers to introduce \emph{malicious tools} into agents' toolkits, inducing undesired behaviors.

-Essentially, these attacks all exploit the autonomous nature of LLM agents, tricking them to perform dangerous operations not required for its original task.
-A high-level solution to this problem is to enforce \emph{privilege control}, ensuring that the agent does not perform sensitive actions outside of its intended purpose.
-However, accomplishing this is challenging due to the diversity and complexity of LLM agents.

-\paragraph{Challenge I: Expressive Security Solutions} LLM agents are being deployed in an increasingly wide range of domains, from enterprise tools to personal assistants~\cite{gmail-langchain,wang2024executable,li2024personal}, each with unique architecture designs, toolkits, and functionality requirements.
-This diversity means their security requirements are also distinct, with attack vectors ranging from malicious prompts~\cite{debenedetti2024agentdojo} to poisoned memory~\cite{chen2024agentpoison} and malicious tools~\cite{zhang2024agent}.
-This highlights the need for an expressive and generalized security framework that can be adapted to different agents' contexts, designs, and risks.

-\paragraph{Challenge II: Deterministic Security Enforcement} Unlike traditional software that follows predictable, symbolic rules, LLMs are probabilistic neural networks whose inner workings are difficult to understand.
-Moreover, to perform tasks autonomously, LLM agents are inherently designed to adapt dynamically to environmental feedback.
-This combination of probabilistic nature and dynamic behavior makes it difficult to formally reason about their security.
-Consequently, enforcing security deterministically to achieve provable guarantees for LLM agents is a significant challenge.